-In September 2017, Catherine Bastide inaugurated Bastide Projects which will be active for a period of three years in Marseille.
-This new space is thought as a home base for diverse curatorial and artistic projects, exploring new ways of production.
-The agency acts as a social entrepreneurship model, whose main purpose is to help empower local communities collaborating with artists and thinkers who encourage sustainable development opportunities and behaviours on a local and global level.
-It aims to bring together experts in arts, experts in sustainability and civilians to sustain scenarios where all parts are beneficiaries.
+In September 2017, Catherine Bastide inaugurated a new exhibition space which will be active for a period of three years in Marseille.
+Bastide Projects is thought as a home base for diverse artistic projects, to bring together experts in arts, experts in sustainability and civilians to sustain scenarios where all parts are beneficiaries.

 Bastide Projects facilitate encounters and exchanges between artists, curators, galleries, foundations, NGOs and social businesses.

 Recently, “Bastide Projects” decided to join forces with Anne-Marie Melster, “ARTPORT_making waves” to create OCEAN_WAVE: a video and film exhibition dedicated to the oceans.
 It will combine screenings, performances, interdisciplinary panel discussions and workshops aimed at encouraging moments of attention that can be given to our environment.
 Through various proposals it intends to explore with its public a different way of looking at the oceans and the world we inhabit.
 OCEAN_WAVE's first edition will take place in Marseille in 2019 in collaboration with TBA21-Academy.

 Catherine Bastide Biography